chris9740/swiftdns/README.md

 # Swiftdns

-Swiftdns is a privacy-focused DNS client tailored for debian distributions.
+Swiftdns is a local forwarding DNS resolver tailored for debian distributions, with focus on user privacy.

 ## Project

-The Swiftdns client can currently resolve A and AAAA records (more will be supported later).

-In the background, it uses Cloudflare's DOH (DNS over HTTPS) API to resolve the domains, and optionally routes through a tor proxy.
+Swiftdns enhances your browsing security by seamlessly integrating DNS over HTTPS (DoH) with your local system's existing UDP-based DNS queries.
+Unlike traditional DNS queries that are visible to ISPs, DoH encrypts your requests, ensuring that the domains you access remain confidential between you and Cloudflare.
+This setup allows you to take full advantage of Cloudflare's DoH without any complex configuration.
+Swiftdns operates quietly in the background, ensuring your DNS queries are both secure and private, with minimal configuration effort on your part.

+For those seeking an extra layer of privacy, Swiftdns also offers the option to route queries through a Tor proxy.

 ## Notice

-At this moment, Swiftdns should not be considered stable.

-Swiftdns works well with most software, but Chromium doesn't always query the client, it occasionally errors with `ERR_NAME_NOT_RESOLVED` for some reason.
-This can cause Chromium to erroneously fail to resolve a domain.
-However, it will never accidentally resolve a blacklisted domain, assuming your computer is properly configured to use Swiftdns.
+Swiftdns is under active development, and as such, may exhibit occasional compatibility issues.
+Those issues are most prevalent in Chromium, where it might not always resolve domain names.

 ## Installing